 - Push the needle through from back to front and about a centimeter away from the edge of the blanket

-- Until you reach the knot at the end of the thread
+- Pull through until you reach the knot at the end of the thread.

-- Now, staying on the front of the blanket, place your needle about 1 centimeter along the blanket at the same level as the start of the first stitch.
+Staying on the front of the blanket, place your needle about 1 centimeter along the blanket at the same level as the start of the first stitch.
 Push the needle through the blanket but come up again by going through the loop you have created with the thread (see below pic).

 - As you pull the thread gently through the created loop you will see the first blanket stitch start to form